The DJI Mavic 2: Expect Big Things

 When Can We Expect the Mavic Pro II?

-It looks like the Mavic II Pro wil be released sometime in March, 2018.
+It looks like the Mavic II Pro wil be released sometime this July 18th.
 It also looks like the price is going up.
-We are expecting that the new Mavic Pro II will start around $1200.
+We are expecting that the new Mavic Pro II will start around $1200-1300.

 Are you ready for the Phantom 5?